 Find out more about Access to Leeds and alternative admissions.

-Typical Access to Leeds offer: ABB including A in English and B in History at A Level and pass Access to Leeds.
+Typical Access to Leeds offer: ABB including A in English and pass Access to Leeds.

 We accept a range of international equivalent qualifications.
 For more information contact the School of English admissions team.

 International students who do not meet the academic requirements for undergraduate study may be able to study the University of Leeds International Foundation Year.
 This gives you the opportunity to study on campus, be taught by University of Leeds academics and progress onto a wide range of Leeds undergraduate courses.
 Find out more about International Foundation Year programmes.

 IELTS 6.5 overall, with no less than 6.0 in any component.
 For other English qualifications, read English language equivalent qualifications

 Improve your English

 If you're an international student and you don't meet the English language requirements for this programme, you may be able to study our undergraduate pre-sessional English course, to help improve your English language level.

 How to apply

 Apply to this course through UCAS.
 Check the deadline for applications on the UCAS website.